 - In the refrigerator (40° to 45°F): 9 months unopened

 - In the freezer (0° to 25°F): 12 months unopened

-Contains dairy.
-Packaged in a facility that also manufactures products made with wheat, soy, eggs, nuts, and fish.
+Manufactured in a facility that also produces products made with gluten and dairy.

 “I had no problems starting the Piima culture.
 It was the only one I purchased as I wanted some drinkable yogurt after trying some made with raw milk at a farm.
 I have not purchased store bought yogurt since.
 I look forward to it as desert sweetened with a little bit of Agave nectar and some raspberries… ” -JB